xwmario/Warez/README.md

 - [ ] Include a search index
 - [ ] Filter for language, category etc
 - [ ] Add more services, websites, information
+- [ ] Sort providers alphabetically to avoid stuff like "what's the best" (there is no best) ...

 ## Contributing Guidelines